 Sadly, life can be miserable if you suffer from these due to the associate pain and discomfort.

-Causes of and catching ulcers
+Causes of and catching canker sores

-Whether you are an occasional suffer of ulcers or you get them quite frequently, you might be please to know that as your body changes you can essentially grow out of them.
+Whether you are an occasional suffer of canker sores or you get them quite frequently, you might be please to know that as your body changes you can essentially grow out of them.
 This is not a guarantee, but gives some comfort in knowing that you may not have to suffer all your life.

 - Stress and anxiety